 Since the late 19th Century, Central Office telephone exchanges have provided telephone service for local subscribers.
-Rotary Dial “Strowger” switches (automatic exchanges) became widely employed in the 1930s and 1940s.
-In my hometown, we finally got Rotary Dial in 1964, having previously had (human) operator-staffed “Number Please” (manual service) switchboard offices.
+Step-by-step “Strowger” switches (automatic exchanges) became widely employed in the 1930s and 1940s.
+In my hometown, we finally got Rotary Dial (implemented with step-by-step switches) in 1964, having previously had (human) operator-staffed “Number Please” (manual service) switchboard offices.

 Touchtone (DTMF) started replacing rotary dial in the Bell System in the 1960s.
-The manual plugboard switchboard was made famous by comedienne Lily Tomlin and her antics as an operator.
+The manual plugboard switchboard was made famous by comedienne Lily Tomlin and her antics as a telephone operator.

 Why this project? everyone asks